mtth/gitfetcher/README.md

   # Sync all repositories available to a given authentication token.
   sources {
     auth {
-      token: "$GITHUB_TOKEN"
+      token: "$GITHUB_TOKEN" # Read from the environment at runtime
-      include_forks: false # This is the default, and can be overridden.
+      include_forks: false # This is the default, and can be overridden }
-    }
   }